awsdocs/aws-config-developer-guide/doc_source/iamrole-permissions.md

 To record your AWS resource configurations, AWS Config requires IAM permissions to get the configuration details about your resources\.

-Use the AWS managed policy **AWSConfigRole** and attach it to the IAM role that you assign to AWS Config\.
+Use the AWS managed policy **AWS\_ConfigRole** and attach it to the IAM role that you assign to AWS Config\.
 AWS updates this policy each time AWS Config adds support for an AWS resource type, which means AWS Config will continue to have the required permissions to get configuration details as long as the role has this managed policy attached\.

-If you create or update a role with the console, AWS Config attaches the **AWSConfigRole** for you\.
+If you create or update a role with the console, AWS Config attaches the **AWS\_ConfigRole** for you\.

-If you use the AWS CLI, use the `attach-role-policy` command and specify the Amazon Resource Name \(ARN\) for **AWSConfigRole**:
+If you use the AWS CLI, use the `attach-role-policy` command and specify the Amazon Resource Name \(ARN\) for **AWS\_ConfigRole**:

 ```
-$ aws iam attach-role-policy --role-name myConfigRole --policy-arn arn:aws:iam::aws:policy/service-role/AWSConfigRole
+$ aws iam attach-role-policy --role-name myConfigRole --policy-arn arn:aws:iam::aws:policy/service-role/AWS_ConfigRole
 ```

 ## Troubleshooting for recording S3 buckets<a name="troubleshooting-recording-s3-bucket-policy"></a>